 The most compelling analyses of this situation I’ve seen suggest that the main reason for this is that GnuPG has such an old codebase with no integration testing that nobody outside of GnuPG really understand it, and the few developers who do are not confident about making changes to it.
 Alternatively (or additionally), there seems to be some petty/personal drama between GnuPG (at least the lead dev) and RFC9580 proponents (Sequoia, Proton).

 SequoiaPGP is a modern re-implementation of the current OpenPGP standard (RFC9580, which supersedes RFC4880), written in Rust.
 I am unsure whether Proton uses Sequoia themselves, but at the very least Sequoia’s implementation is compatible with Proton’s.
-Sequoia PGP is now used by keys.openpgp.org which is the primary keyserver now used by PGP users by a wide margin.
+Sequoia PGP is also used by keys.openpgp.org which is the primary keyserver now used by PGP users by a wide margin.

 For our purposes, Sequoia PGP has an sq command line tool with “good compatibility” with GnuPG: